VivienSayan/linear_regression/README.md

 # linear_regression
-A python program that computes the two parameters a and b of a linear function of type f(x)=ax+b using a gradient descent method
+A python program that computes the two parameters a and b of a linear function f(x)=ax+b using a gradient descent method.
+A comparison is made against a least square method.

 Call the function gradient_descent(alpha,eps,X,Y,a,b) where: